AplhaPulse/Logistic-regression-for-lead-scoring/README.md

-# Logistic Regression for Lead Scoring in Python
+# Logistic Regression for Lead Scoring

 This repository provides a Python implementation of logistic regression for lead scoring tasks.